How to build an AI triage workflow in Zendesk: a step-by-step guide

 Method 2: A flexible approach with eesel AI

-If the built-in approach feels a little too rigid, or if you don't meet the strict requirements for ticket volume or industry, there's another way.
-Using a tool like eesel AI lets you build a custom triage workflow in a few minutes, not a few months.
+If you’re looking for a highly customizable approach to complement your Zendesk setup, or if you have specific requirements for niche industries, there's another way.
+Using a tool like eesel AI lets you build a custom triage workflow that integrates directly into the Zendesk ecosystem.

 Step 1: Connect your Zendesk account and knowledge sources

-But here’s where it gets really interesting.
-You can connect all the places your team knowledge lives, not just what's in your help center.
-Link up your Confluence spaces, Google Docs, Notion, and, most importantly, train the AI on your past Zendesk tickets.
-This means the AI learns your unique business context, your tone of voice, and common problems right from day one.
+But here’s where it gets interesting.
+You can connect all the places your team knowledge lives, complementing what's already in Zendesk.
+Link up your Confluence spaces, Google Docs, Notion, and train the AI on your past Zendesk tickets.
+This means the AI learns your unique business context and common problems right from the start.

 Step 2: Set up your triage rules with a flexible workflow builder

-With eesel AI, you aren't stuck with a list of pre-defined intents.
-You get to build triage rules based on whatever criteria actually matter to your business.
+With eesel AI, you can build triage rules based on the specific criteria that matter most to your business.

 You can create workflows that:

-Prioritize key customers: If a ticket comes from a VIP account, a rule can automatically flag its priority as "Urgent" and ping a senior agent.
+• Prioritize key customers: If a ticket comes from a VIP account, a rule can automatically flag its priority as "Urgent" in Zendesk.

 Step 3: Test your workflow confidently with simulation

 Before your AI ever touches a live ticket, you can run it against thousands of your past tickets.
-The simulation shows you exactly how the AI would have responded, tagged, and routed every single one.
-You get a real-world preview of its performance, which helps you see which tickets are easy to automate and where you might need to adjust your rules.
-It lets you go live feeling confident, not crossing your fingers.
+The simulation shows you exactly how the AI would have responded and routed every single one.
+This allows you to refine your rules with confidence before they go live in your production environment.

 Step 4: Go live gradually and check the reports

 You don't have to automate your entire queue at once.
-With eesel AI, you can roll out your workflow piece by piece.
+With eesel AI, you can roll out your workflow piece by piece within Zendesk.
 Start with something simple, like having it automatically tag all "feature request" tickets while your team handles everything else.

 Once you see it working well, you can give it more responsibility.
-The analytics dashboard gives you useful information, not just numbers for the sake of it.
-It points out gaps in your knowledge base and shows you what your customers are really asking about, giving you a clear path for making things better over time.
+The analytics dashboard provides insights that complement Zendesk Explore, pointing out gaps in your knowledge base and showing what your customers are really asking about.

 Tips for a successful AI triage workflow